Overview

 Entry requirements

 Applicants are advised that meeting the general criteria for admission, including the minimum academic criteria is not a guarantee of invitation to interview.
-All applications will be ranked according to merit, and interview invitations will be sent out to top-ranking applicants until all interview slots are filled for each series of interviews.
+All applications will be ranked according to UCAT or GAMSAT performance (or other indicators if these are not available), and interview invitations will be sent out to top-ranking applicants until all interview slots are filled for each series of interviews.
+Interviews will consist of six, on-line Multiple Mini Interviews (MMIs).

 General requirements

-References and personal statements are not considered in the interview selection process.
+- References and personal statements are not considered in the interview selection process, but evidence of commitment to a health profession career will be considered at MMI.

 Minimum academic requirements